 Affiliate links used, please see full disclosure here

 - Blu-tack or you can even use command strips

-- 3 x IKEA LILLABO train tracks..
-You can also browse places like ebay, by searching ‘wooden train tracks‘ if you are looking for certian parts that you dont have
+- 3 x IKEA LILLABO train tracks.
+You can also browse places like eBay, by searching ‘wooden train tracks‘ if you are looking for certain parts that you don’t have

-- Assorted decopauge paper, acrylic paint and fabric remnants to decorate letters
+- Assorted decoupage paper, acrylic paint, and fabric remnants to decorate letters

 - Modpodge glue

 These are the four main tracks I used to create the tree shape.
 As long as you have a variety of these 4 pieces, it’s all plain sailing from here.